 For this purpose, a similarity matrix is first calculated according to the display in the Code Relations Browser and then converted into a distance matrix.
-For the conversion, the column sums are calculated first, so each code is checked to see how often it occurs together with any other code.
-The maximum of these column sums is determined and defined as the maximum possible similarity.
+For the conversion, the column sums are calculated first, so for each code it is determined how often it occurs together with any other code.
+The maximum of these column sums is defined as the maximum possible similarity.
 In each cell, the similarity of two codes is subtracted from this maximum.

-A distance of 0 therefore means that two codes only ever occur together, i.e. never without the other.
+Therefore, a distance of 0 means that two codes only ever occur together, i.e., never without the other.
 A distance corresponding to the maximum means that these codes never occur together.
 Please note that due to the reduction to a maximum of 2 dimensions (i.e. on one map) and this consequent angle of view, two codes may appear visually closer together than the distance matrix would suggest.

 If the Color: Cluster (map position) option is selected, the codes are clustered and colored using a hierarchical cluster analysis of the positions on the two-dimensional surface.
 If the Color: Cluster (distance matrix) option is selected, clustering is performed using the underlying distance matrix.
 Unweighted average linkage is used as the clustering method.

-If the option Size of code symbols reflects code frequency is enabled, the determination of symbol sizes is similar to the Visual Tools Code Matrix Browser and Code Relations Browser: MAXQDA determines the smallest and largest code frequency of all displayed symbols and then divides the distance between these two values into seven equally-sized value ranges.
-The smallest value range receives the smallest symbol and the largest the largest symbol.
+If the option Size of code symbols reflects code frequency is enabled, the determination of symbol sizes is similar as the calculation of symbol sizes in the Code Matrix Browser and Code Relations Browser: MAXQDA determines the smallest and largest code frequency of all displayed symbols and then divides the distance between these two values into seven equally-sized value ranges.
+The smallest value range gets the smallest symbol and the largest value range the largest.
 In addition, the maximum distance between the displayed code frequencies is taken into account.
 For example, if codes occur only once or twice in the displayed documents, this distance is very small, and neither the smallest nor the largest symbols will be used, but two medium-sized ones, so as not to over-emphasize the difference.

-The following graphic shows which symbol sizes are used at which distance between the smallest and largest values (the range).
-If the smallest displayed value is e.g. 5, and the highest is 8, then the range is 8-5 = 3.
-The cells with value 5 are then assigned the smallest symbol from row "3", the cells with value 8, the largest from this row.
-If all the visualized numbers are identical, a medium-sized symbol will be displayed for all values.
+The following image shows which symbol sizes are used at which distance between the smallest and largest values (the range).
+For example, if the smallest displayed value is 5, and the highest is 8, then the range is 8-5 = 3.
+The cells with value 5 are then assigned the smallest symbol from row “Range = 3”, the cells with value 8, the largest from this row.
+If all the visualized numbers are identical (“Range = 0”), a medium-sized symbol will be displayed for all values.